 These economic development grants and loans are low-interest and offer flexible terms because they help communities create jobs and keep down the tax burden on home owners, making them a popular choice for businesses, economic development agencies and tax payers who benefit with lower property tax bills each year.

-Private Investors (aka, angels) are private investors.
+Angel Investors are private investors.
 Family members, for example, often invest in the businesses of relatives.
 Angels typically invest for non-monetary reasons.
 They want to help their friends or family so terms are usually more beneficial to the business, not the angel-lender.

 Venture Capitalists (VC) are typically companies that pool investor capital to invest in start-ups and growing companies.
 In return, they usually expect an ownership position in the business for the term of the loan with a buy-out clause once the loan obligation has been met by your company.